VEBLEN LAB

 Grad students

-Sofia Koutzoukis, PhD, (defended, 2022): “A fine-scale understanding of sagebrush resource islands to improve restoration outcomes in the Intermountain West”
+Sofia Koutzoukis, PhD, (2023): “A fine-scale understanding of sagebrush islands to improve restoration outcomes in the Intermountain West”

 Liz Bailey, MS (2021): "Transplanting mature mountain big sagebrush plants yields high first-year survival in former agricultural lands"